All Episodes

 Damn, sucks.

-But you know, rest in peace.
+But, you know, rest in peace.

-Like it's it's my cathartic.
+Like it's, it's my cathartic.

-Like I wait each week, I listen to the episodes.
+I listen to the episodes.

-When they have the episodes on that, an episode, old school one with Colin Quinn and Rich Voss, where it's like that old opium Anthony energy, like from the early 2000s, it just hits me in a way where I'm like, oh, this is the gift of comedy.
+When they have the episodes on, they had an episode, old school one with Colin Quinn and Rich Voss, where it's like that old Opie and Anthony energy, like from the early 2000s.

 That's the pod I go to.

-I've got to start listening to that.
+I got to start listening to you.

 Jim Norton can't save you.

-But this bit, I came across it, and I was dying.
+But this bit, I came across it and I was dying.

-And it was like it was like a little peck in our lips touched.
+And it was like, it was like a little peck in our lips touched.

-And uh I'd be lying.
+And I'd be lying.

 Those lips were thinner and drier.

-You have a little contest.
+A little contest.

 I would be lying if I said I wasn't turned on.

-I was a little turned on.
+I was a little turned off.

-I like to taste the Gerrital.
+I like to taste a Jarrett Paul.

-Because I'm like, you know, then they close the list.
+And I just, I couldn't do anything about it because I'm like, you know, then they close the list.

 That's awesome.

-I didn't and and but that's the kind of humor, you know, that I like.
+But that's the kind of humor, you know, that I like.

-And I used to, it used to be one of those things where you know, I understand this subjectivity of comedy now, and how if I think it's really funny and you don't, or vice versa, like that's just okay.
+And I used to, it used to be one of those things where, you know, I understand this subjectivity of comedy now and how if I think it's really funny and you don't or vice versa, like that's just okay.

 Like I used to get upset if I saw not the whole audience laughing, or now I'm just like, oh, okay.